groovybits/rscap/README.md

 Use .env and/or command line args to override the default/env variables.

+## RPM available for CentOS 7

+[specs/rscap.spec](specs/rscap.spec) Builds for CentOS 7 with all the Gstreamer build dependencies handled for you.

 ## Building and executing (see [scripts/compile.sh](scripts/compile.sh) for extensible setup Linux/MacOS)

 Install Rust via Homebrew on MacOS or from Rust main website (preferred from main website).
 Also the compile.sh script will install the necessary dependencies for CentOS 7.9 and MacOS.